umd-lhcb/lhcb-ntuples-gen/docs/ntupling/installation.md

 git annex init --version=7
-git submodule update --init  # Do this before git annex sync to avoid potential mess-up of submodule pointers! git annex sync julian make install-dep cd ..
+git submodule update --init  # Do this before git annex sync to avoid potential mess-up of submodule pointers! git annex sync julian
+# It is higly recommended to install nix now before proceed!
+See below for some pointers on how to do it
+# If you have nix installed:
+# nix develop
+make install-dep

 ## Repo with STEP 2 ntuples
+# Make sure you are NOT inside any of the previous repos!
 git clone git@github.com:umd-lhcb/rdx-run2-analysis
 cd rdx-run2-analysis
-git remote add julian git@129.2.92.92:rdx-run2-analysis git annex init --version=7 git submodule update --init  # Do this before git annex sync to avoid potential mess-up of submodule pointers! git annex sync julian
+git remote add julian git@129.2.92.92:rdx-run2-analysis git annex init --version=7 git submodule update --init  # Do this before git annex sync! git annex sync julian
 ```